 Many crossdressers attend one or two large conferences per year, whereas otherwise dress only at home.
 Nevertheless, a significant fraction wants to go out in public more regularly than once or twice a year.
 Crossdressers who go one step further often refer to conferences as “big closets” because of their near-certain anonymity and safety.
 In cities throughout Asia, Europe, North America, and South America we can find state-of-the-art nightclubs that cater to the LGBT communities as well as to a straight clientele.
 For transgender persons who like to put on risqué attire and have a drink or two with friends, these are appealing places to do it.
 In addition, if you socialize in large cities 50 miles (80 km) or more from home, you wil have substantial anonymity, even though you are in a more open setting than a hotel reserved for a conference.

 Finally, some portion of transgender persons wants to attend clubs and other entertainment spots and socialize with interested men.
-Although it’s not the majority of crossdressers, the most visible subgroup of crossdressers is that which combines a transgender identity with bisexual or homosexual inclinations.
-I personally see nothing objectionable about two women or two men having sexual relations — a significant proportion of adults have at least occational homosexual sex.
+Although it’s not most crossdressers, the most visible subgroup of crossdressers combines a transgender identity with some homosexual behavior.
+I personally see nothing objectionable about two women or two men having sexual relations — a significant proportion of adults have at least occasional homosexual sex.
 Such activity, however, presents some challenges that people in monogamous heterosexual marriages do not face.
+With the upsurge over the last decade of transgender persons who self-identify as bisexual, it is desirable to have more discussion of the potential dangers and how they can be minimized.
 I’ve offered suggestions for CDs attracted to men on a separate page.8

 In today’s economic environment and its associated cultural consequences, adults having sex outside of committed relationships is practically necessary.
 The median age at first marriage in the United States is 27 for women and 29 for men, higher than it has ever been in the past.
 Assuming that the people in question don’t have abnormally weak sex drives, the relevant population statistics dictate a certain amount of sexual hooking up, which in the US today usually takes place in conjunction with weekend activities.9